djryanj/snap-dance-dads-website/content/_index.md

 Please see our [About](/about/) page to learn more.

-If you would like to contact us in the meantime, you can do so with the form below.
+If you would like to contact us prior to the launch of the website, you can do so with the form below.

 {{< form-contact action="https://formspree.io/f/xpzvgrqo" >}}